Who is Louane? Meet the singer representing France at Eurovision 2025

 Follow live updates from the Eurovision Song Contest 2025 here.

 Louane is competing at Eurovision 2025 with the song “Maman”.
-As one of the “Big Five” countries, France will automatically be granted a place in the Grand Final on Saturday (17 May).
+As one of the “Big Five” countries, France has automatically been granted a place in the Grand Final on Saturday (17 May).

 Can you tell me how you first got into music?